CylonicRaider/Instant/docs/RUNNING.md

 - `--msgdb` *file* — *Message database*: Stores messages in an SQLite database instead of RAM, allowing for potentially unbounded storage.

+    Use `:memory:` to create an in-memory message database that does not discard messages if there are more than *maxlen* ones.

 - `--read-file` *file* — *Scrape messages from logfile*: Scribe formats its logfile in a machine-readable way, and indeed supports restoring messages from it.
 Since this may be time-consuming, users are encouraged to use